In this project, I was able to combine two of my favorite activities—bird-watching and DIY.

 Do you want to attract birds to your garden?
 Are you looking for a cheap bird feeder pole?
 This article will show you how to build one out of an old patio umbrella.
 The finished result is a tall pole with six sturdy arms that will allow you to hang an array of bird feeders.
 The winding mechanism allows you to raise and lower the arms for easy refilling and the sturdy base prevents it from falling over.

 The Search for a New Bird Feeder Pole

-I love watching birds in my garden and my original bird feeder pole was made from a shepherd’s crook with two plant brackets bolted to the top to provide additional arms to hang bird feeders.
-It has served me well but recently rusted away at ground level.
+I love watching birds in my garden.
+My original bird feeder pole was made from a shepherd’s crook with two plant brackets bolted to the top to provide additional arms to hang bird feeders.
+It has served me well, but it recently rusted away at ground level.